 The Syllabus will cover:

 All pupils follow the course as it is compulsory.
-Students who wish to may proceed to the GCSE full or short course examination(s) in year 11.
 The religious education at Alderbrook complies with the 1944 and 1988 Education Acts, and amendments.
 It is taught in line with the statutory Solihull Agreed Syllabus 2008, and the syllabus specification which we follow is fully mapped in line with this.
 The teaching of religious education also follows the Governors’ Policy for Religious Education.
 The school teaches the subject in a non-confessional way, giving dignity, respect and integrity to each of the world religions studied.

 Pupils have the opportunity outside the classroom to discuss aspects of their work which concern them.